brooklynrail/brooklynrail-platform/content/events/2021/11/artcritical-17-years-of-the-review-panel.md

 title: "Artcritical: 17 Years of The Review Panel"
 deck: Featuring artcritical contributors in conversation with David Cohen and an introduction from Phong H. Bui
-summary: "Artcritical contributors join editor and publisher David Cohen on the event of the 17th anniversary of The Review Panel, with an introduction from Phong H. Bui.
-We conclude with a poetry reading. "
+summary: Artcritical contributors join editor and publisher David Cohen on the event of the 17th anniversary of The Review Panel, with an introduction from Phong H. Bui.
+We conclude with a poetry reading by Glynnis Eldridge.
 people:
   - person: david-cohen
   - person: phong-h-bui